 I've restored paintings by some of the world's greatest artists, including Renoir, Rubens, Botticelli, Canaletto, Jan Steen and John Constable.
-I'm also experienced in treating paintings by Australian Impressionists like Arthur Streeton, Frederick McCubbin, E. Phillips Fox, Ethel Carrick and John Longstaff, as well as modern Australian painters like Sidney Nolan, John Brack and Howard Arkley.
+I'm also experienced in treating paintings by Australian Impressionists like Arthur Streeton, Frederick McCubbin, E. Phillips Fox, Ethel Carrick and John Longstaff, as well as modern Australian painters like Arthur Boyd, Sidney Nolan, John Brack and Howard Arkley.

 My skill set also includes technical analysis of paintings and interpretation of this information to provide deeper understanding of the origins, materials and techniques of paintings.
 I perform digital infra-red examination of paintings and have the specialist industry contacts to arrange x-radiography of paintings, and dendrochronology of European panel paintings.

 Paintings require periodic removal of discoloured varnish and accumulated surface dirt.
 Cleaning can be one of the most difficult treatments to perform.
 Results can be dramatic and rewarding, but it's not a process to be undertaken lightly.
 I have the experience to complete cleaning treatments safely and to international standards of practice.